Our client was the beneficiary of a petition made by his U.S. citizen father more than 20 ...

 Our client was born in Mexico to a U.S. citizen mother more than 56 years ago, but ...

 Our client had a petition for fiance visa approved, but decided that he also wanted to bring his 20 year old daughter from the Philippines to the United States as well.
-However, he waited until the last minute to pursue this request (Only 30 days left to apply).
+However, he waited until the last minute to pursue this request (Only 60 days left to apply).
 We quickly completed the package for the 20 year old daughter before the 1 year window of opportunity expired for her eligibility to come to the United States with a K2 visa, and then adjust status here in the U.S. afterwards.
 We requested and obtained expedited processing, and she quickly and successfully obtained her visa in time.
-If we had not completed our last minute request in time, the daughter would have faced the prospect of about a 12 year wait to enter the U.S. under a different category.
+If we had not completed our last minute request in time, the daughter would have faced the prospect of about a 12 year wait to enter the U.S. under a different family category.

-We work hard for you.
+We work very hard for you.

 Our client had previously worked with a lawyer for a petition for a spouse.
 The petitioner was a lawful permanent resident who was petitioning his spouse who entered without inspection in 2005.
 We took over the case and obtained the I-601A provisional waiver and also consular processing.
-However, the lawyer made a grave mistake on the original petition for relative application by erroneously filing out the applications and creating a serious multiple entry scenario which never even existed.
+However, the lawyer made a grave mistake on the original petition for relative application by erroneously preparing the applications and creating a serious multiple entry scenario which never even existed.
 We explained the magnitude of the problem to our client and our client decided to continue to proceed and take the risk of possibly being stuck outside the U.S. for 10 years when attending her interview appointment.
 We prepared our client for the consular processing interview, including the request that she bring the documents that she had which could help her prove that the lawyer was erroneous when completing her applications previously.
 Thankfully she passed the interview, and is now a permanent resident.

 We received a request from a local law firm on guidance on how to prepare a petition for ...